-- c.
-If the family needs an interpreter for the appointment, check the Needs Interpreter check box on the Family screen.
-This adds an "IN" code which helps to alert the appointment scheduler of the need for an interpreter, whether in person or via telephone. - d.
-The printouts language must be set to English or Spanish for printed notices.
-The printouts language must also be set appropriately so that reminder texts/calls will be made in the correct language.
-The printouts language may only be marked as English if the participant wants system printouts, the Shopping Guide, other printed materials, text messages and reminder phone calls to be received in English. - IV.
+- d.
+The print-outs language must also be set to English or Spanish for printed notices.
+The print-outs language must be set appropriately so that reminder texts/calls will be made in the correct language. - IV.
 Serving different language groups on different days for convenience purposes could be misconstrued as "segregation" and discrimination on the basis of national origin.
 When services are provided in different languages on certain days and times, attendance to these language specific sessions must be optional.
 Appointment slots must remain open for anyone.
 Avoid using terms such as "Spanish Day."